sona-poddar/stocksim/README.md

 python manage.py runserver
 Visit http://127.0.0.1:8000/ in your browser to use the app.

-Project Structure
+# Project Structure
-bash
-Copy
-Edit
-stocksim/

-├── accounts/               # Handles user login, registration, and profile │   ├── migrations/
+accounts/: Handles user authentication and profile management.

-│   ├── templates/accounts/
-│   └── views.py
-├── market/                 # Core stock trading logic and views │   ├── migrations/
-│   ├── templates/market/
-│   └── views.py
-├── static/                 # Static files (CSS, JS, images) │   └── style.css
-├── templates/              # Shared HTML templates (base, navbar, etc.)
-│   ├── base.html
-│   └── index.html
-├── stocksim/               # Project settings and configuration │   ├── settings.py
-│   └── urls.py
+market/: Core application logic for stock simulation.

+stocksim/: Project configuration and settings.

+templates/: HTML templates for rendering pages.

+static/: Static files like CSS and JavaScript.

-├── db.sqlite3              # SQLite database file
+db.sqlite3: SQLite database file.

-├── manage.py               # Django management script
-└── requirements.txt        # Python package dependencies
+manage.py: Django's command-line utility.

 Contributing
 Pull requests and suggestions are welcome!
 If you find a bug or want to contribute a feature, feel free to fork the repo and open a PR.